MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Windows-Python.md

 ```
 C:\> pip install cntk-gpu
 ```

-Please review the [Environment Variables and Required Packages](#environmentvariablesandrequiredpackages) section to make sure you have the additional third-party packages you need.
-E.g. if you are installing the GPU version of CNTK, you will also need to install the GPU-specific packages listed in the section.

 #### Upgrade an existing CNTK installation
 If you already have a previous version (2.5+) of CNTK installed, you can install a new version of CNTK over your existing installation.